 Atlanta Georgia, USA Travel Guide

-Hartsfield-Jackson Atlanta International Airport (ATL) serves as the main commercial airport, located about 10 miles (16 km) south of Downtown.
-It consistently ranks among the world's busiest.
+Hartsfield-Jackson Atlanta International Airport (ATL) serves as the main commercial airport, is around 10 miles (16 km) south of Downtown.
+It consistently ranks between the world's busiest.

-Flight prices are higher during spring/fall, major holidays, and summer.
-Book well in advance for these periods.
+The cost of flights is higher during spring/fall, major holidays, and summer.
+Book long before these periods.
 Lower fares in late January-February and late August-early September.

 ATL features extensive dining and shopping.
 Free Wi-Fi is available.
 Numerous lounges, currency exchange, baggage services, and pet relief areas exist.